ImperialCollegeLondon/ReCoDE_Diffusion_Code/docs/exercise.md

 - Gain further experience writing data to an output file
 - Learn how to utilise vtu files to generate more complex outputs in ParaView

 The main version of the code already smears a 1-dimensional flux profile into a second dimension for the sake of a visualisation example.
 This could be furthered by also smearing the results in a third dimension.
 To do so, the user will need to make an additional set of nodes that have been translated in the z axis and ensure that these are then associated with the correct cells.
-Users should utilise the ParaView vtk format guide to do so, noting that they will now need to define the cells as a three dimensional shape.
-The vtk file format is described here: https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf
+Users should utilise the ParaView VTK format guide to do so, noting that they will now need to define the cells as a three-dimensional shape.
+The VTK file format is described here: <https://VTK.org/wp-content/uploads/2015/04/file-formats.pdf>

 ## Exercise 3b